Nord Sample Editor 4

 Compatibility and formats

-The Nord Sample Editor 3 is capable of generating three different output formats for sample instruments: NSMP 4 (.nsmp4), NSMP 3 (.nsmp3) or NSMP 2 (.nsmp).
-There are a few limitations as to what features are supported by the NSMP 2 format:
+The Nord Sample Editor 4 is capable of generating three different output formats for sample instruments: NSMP 4 (.nsmp4), NSMP 3 (.nsmp3) or NSMP 2 (.nsmp).

 • Silent zones are not supported in the NSMP 2 format.
 In these instances, the closest sample above the silent zone will instead be stretched down.